 by Zbigniew KURZWEIL

-These images were drawn during the war in a small notebook Zbigniew kept with him and are shown at the top of the page.
+These images were drawn during the war in a small notebook Zbigniew kept with him.
 He had no training, but there seems to be an artistic streak running through the family.
 He painted a lot more in his later years.
 Some examples are included at the end.
 These materials have been donated by his son, Victor, who has also provided a short history of his father.

 My father, Zbigniew Kurzweil, was born 1920 in Porohy, a small place south of Stanisławów.
 He was one of eight children.
 In 1935, his father Zygmunt died and the family moved in to Stanisławów itself.
 His oldest brother, Ryszard, was an officer in the Polish Army.
 When the war broke out, the Russians invaded and Ryszard was arrested, then escaped, was caught, beaten and died of his wounds.
 The family were deported on 13 April 1940 but not everyone.
 An older brother, Hubert, who had already left home, missed the deportations and ended up living in Kraków.
 A sister, Stefania was never heard from again and nobody knew what happened to her.
 We found out in 2020 that she had been arrested by the NKVD, tortured and executed as a member of the Polish underground.
 As far as I know the rest of the family or most of the family were deported.
 A record of the train on which they were taken shows the destination as Lebiazje in the Chelyabinsk oblast, but I have no idea where they were taken after that.